nico-abe6/AbeniCoccoliMsaadTisi-LfHF/readme.md

 ## Initialization

-create a conda enviroment in order to do not create conficts between different libraries, with python 3.7 and all the packages in the requirements.txt.
+Create a conda enviroment in order to do not create conficts between different libraries, with python 3.7 and all the packages in the requirements.txt.

-*conda create -n "name_of_virtenv" python=3.7
+* conda create -n "name_of_virtenv" python=3.7

-*conda activate "name_of_virtenv"
+* conda activate "name_of_virtenv"

-*pip install -r reqiurements.txt
+* pip install -r reqiurements.txt

 # Learning from Human Preferences